AIExplorer25/ComfyUI_FaceBookPerception/README.md

+# A ComfyUI implementation of Facebook Perception Models: Powerful Models for Image and Video Perception

 # Perception Models: Powerful Models for Image and Video Perception

 This repo is the home to the state-of-the-art for image and video _perception_: [**Perception Encoder (PE)**](https://arxiv.org/abs/2504.13181) for image and video encoding and [**Perception Language Model (PLM)**](https://arxiv.org/abs/2504.13180) for decoding.